junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Leading the way down the stairs towards the main hall, Sam says, with a relieved grin, "I'm still surprised it worked.
 I mean, I know Rowena is the best witch in the world, I didn't expect her crystalline device could actually absorb all the souls from the Hell."

-"Yeah she's fucking awesome lately," Dean agrees, with a small approval smile, "with the rupture to the hell and the door to the other world and all that, I'll give you that."
+"Yeah she's damn awesome lately," Dean agrees, with a small approval smile, "with the rupture to the hell and the door to the other world and all that, I'll give you that."

 Cass follows them, nodding, "I'm glad she's on our side now, her powers are being very useful."